 How to be Successful in College: Advice for College Freshmen & Beyond

 Whether you’re fresh out of high school or it’s been a while since you’ve taken a class, transitioning into college may feel like uncharted territory.
-Creating a new routine takes some time, but Southern New Hampshire University (SNHU) students and alumni offered up advice that worked for them.
+Creating a new routine takes some time, but Southern New Hampshire University (SNHU) academic advisors, students and alumni offered up advice that worked for them.

 Here are eight college success tips to carry with you throughout your degree program.